upenn-libraries/alchemy/README.md

 - use the full name of the class to refer to the task

-For example, you might create a class named edu.college.MyTask, compile it into mycode.jar, copy it into the `lib/` directory of alchemy, then run the CLI app as follows:
+For example, you might create a class named edu.college.MyTask, compile it into mycode.jar, copy that into the `lib/` directory of alchemy, then run the CLI app as follows:

 ```